Perimeter length of the convex hull of Brownian motion in the hyperbolic plane: Acknowledgements

 \section{Acknowledgements}

 CB was supported in part by the German Research Foundation (DFG) Project 531540467.
 AW is supported by EPSRC grant EP/W00657X/1.
 Some of this work was carried out during the programme ``Stochastic systems for anomalous diffusion'' (July--December 2024) hosted by the Isaac Newton Institute, under EPSRC grant EP/Z000580/1.
-The authors thank Isao Sauzedde for helpful comments.
+The authors thank Isao Sauzedde and two anonymous referees for their comments and helpful suggestions.